Die-KoMa/ak-plan-optimierung/README.md

 The general workflow is:
 1. Read in the constraints from a `.json` file.
 The input format is specified on [this wiki page](https://github.com/Die-KoMa/ak-plan-optimierung/wiki/Input-&-output-format#input--output-format).
-2. Construct an integer linear program (ILP) from the constraints using [PuLP](https://coin-or.github.io/pulp/).
+2. Construct an integer linear program (ILP) from the constraints using [linopy](https://github.com/PyPSA/linopy).
 The ILP formulation is described on [this wiki page](https://github.com/Die-KoMa/ak-plan-optimierung/wiki/New-LP-Formulation).
-3. Solve the ILP using a solver supported by PuLP, e.g. HiGHS or Gurobi.
+3. Solve the ILP using a solver supported by linopy, e.g. HiGHS or Gurobi.
 4. Output the solution into a `.json` file.
 The output format is specified on [this wiki page](https://github.com/Die-KoMa/ak-plan-optimierung/wiki/Input-&-output-format#input--output-format).